JAPACalculator

 Johannesburg

-Johannesburg has the largest Nigerian community in South Africa — and the largest outside Nigeria itself.
+Johannesburg has the largest Nigerian community in South Africa — and one of the largest in Africa.
 Hillbrow, Yeoville, and Berea are traditional Nigerian hubs with churches, restaurants, and social clubs, but these areas have high crime rates.
 Safer options with Nigerian presence include Sandton, Fourways, Midrand, and Randburg where 1-bed apartments cost R8,000–12,000/month ($480–$720).
 Johannesburg is the economic capital with the most job opportunities, especially in finance, mining, IT, and professional services.
 Safety tip: avoid walking alone at night, use Uber instead of minibus taxis, and research neighborhoods thoroughly — safety varies block-by-block.
 Direct flights from Lagos on South African Airways take about 6 hours.

 Cape Town